 What is a lobectomy?

 A lobectomy, also called pulmonary lobectomy or lung lobectomy, is the surgical removal of a lobe of a lung.
 You have two lungs divided into sections called lobes.
 Your left lung has two lobes and your right lung has three lobes.
-Your doctor may recommend a lobectomy to treat lung cancer or a lung lesion, which is abnormal tissue.
+Your doctor may recommend lung lobe removal to treat lung cancer or a lung lesion, which is abnormal tissue.
 After a lobectomy, your remaining lung lobes continue to function.
+Lobectomy recovery will include respiratory therapy to improve lung function.

 Other procedures that may be performed